lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 certConf messages.

-In addition to the changes specified in CMP Updates [RFCAAAA] this document adds support for manangement of KEM certificates.
+In addition to the changes specified in CMP Updates [RFCAAAA] this document adds support for management of KEM certificates.

-Appendix F of this document contains the updated 2002 ASN.1 module originating from RFC 5912.
+Appendix F of this document updates the 2002 ASN.1 module in RFC 5912 Section 9.

 --- middle